The Family of Abraham & Fanni (née Fuchs) SCHLESINGER

 Wasungen

-Abraham Schlesinger had deep roots in Thüringen; his grandfather, also named Abraham Schlesinger, had been born in Walldorf in 1778; from where the Schlesinger family lived before that time is not yet known.
+Abraham Schlesinger had deep roots in Thüringen; his grandfather, also named Abraham Schlesinger, had been born in Walldorf in 1778; where the Schlesinger family lived before that time is not yet known.
 His parents, Kappel and Hannchen (née Mai) were both residents of Walldorf/Werra.
+The Descendants List for the Schlesinger family can be found here.

 In the 1870s and early 1880s, the family lived in Wasungen, a town with a total population of about 2,500 in 1890 but few Jewish families.
 An 1895 census, cited by R. Human (p.23), identified a total of 8 Jews — 3 men and 5 women — living in Wasungen.

-At some point after the birth of Gustav, the family moved to Schmalkalden, about 14 km northeast of Wasungen.
+At some point after the birth of Gustav in 1883, the family moved to Schmalkalden, about 14 km northeast of Wasungen.
 Schmalkalden, a city of about 7,500 residents in 1890, of whom 110 were Jewish.
+The first piece of evidence of the family’s presence to be found in internet sources is the entry in the 1893 Adressbuch.
+The family was renting an apartment at Teichstraße 10 and Abraham was identified as a Produktenhändler or trader in agricultural products.

 Gustav Schlesinger WWI